 is the nearest of the near,

-is your own Self,
+is your own [Higher] Self,

 the Reality of your own life, body, and soul.3

-Pearl explained that Jesus went through this step by step process of acquiring self-realization, during the years preceding his ministry when he was traveling through India, and other countries.
+Pearl explained that Jesus went through this step by step process of acquiring self-realization during the years preceding his ministry when he was traveling through India and other countries.
 Of course, Jesus had already achieved high levels of self-mastery and self-realization while rendering remarkable spiritual services to humanity in former embodiments.
 Yet, now that he was back in human form, he had to make strenuous conscious effort to reawaken to what he had achieved in former times.
-And in addition to awakening into full God-Realization in his final embodiment, he simultaneously achieved perfect self-mastery – a quite extraordinary attainment!
+And in addition to awakening into full God-Realization in his final embodiment, he simultaneously achieved perfect self-mastery – quite an extraordinary attainment!
 Sai Baba says that as Jesus progressed along this pathway of self-realization, his first major awakening occurred when he came to the realization that, “‘I AM’ a Messenger of GOD.”
-His next step, which happened a few years later was, “‘I AM’ a Son of GOD.”
+His next step, which happened a few years later, was “‘I AM’ a Son of GOD.”
 And the final step was, “I and My Father are One.”
 4 Baba assures us that this is the very same process of God-Realization that each one of us can experience.
 Jesus also promised us this same thing when he said for those who apply his teachings to their utmost, “the works that I do shall he do also; and greater works than these shall he do.”
 (John 14:12, KJV) Not surprisingly, accomplishing self-realization is one of the “greatest works” that any of us can achieve.

 There is additional good news.
-Pearly taught us that this progression towards full self-realization, is a perfectly natural consequence of gradually mastering our feelings, thoughts, words, and actions!
+Pearly taught us that this progression towards full self-realization is a perfectly natural consequence of gradually mastering our feelings, thoughts, words and actions!
 And the further we progress along these lines, the more our “separation consciousness” dissolves, and the easier it is to directly experience being “One” with our Divine Creator.
 Consequently, year by year, as we apply the teachings, we will gradually awaken more and more into this “Oneness Consciousness” in steadily higher ways.
 In fact, this has been the divine plan from the very beginning!

 Amazingly enough, the Great Ones promise us that even in this lifetime we can awaken to the realization that we are not only an outpouring of divinity, but that we actually are the Indwelling Divinity.
 And the closer we get to this goal of full purification and self-realization, the easier it will be to graduate and move on to our next level of spiritual development and service.
 As we know, this graduation process is referred to as “Moksha” or “Liberation” in India, and is called the Ascension by the Ascended Ones.
 And, as has already been mentioned, because of all the extra divine assistance that is now pouring to the earth to bring us into the New Age, we can actually achieve the Ascension prior to becoming perfectly pure and fully self-realized.
 Naturally, this does not mean that no effort is required on our part.
 On the contrary, we need to sincerely apply the Higher Laws with steadfast determination in every aspect of our lives in order to master our lower emotions, desires, and self-destructive human habits.
 And the closer we approach self-mastery and self-realization here and now, the greater the service we can simultaneously render to our fellow living beings.
 Of course, once we are Arisen, we are forever liberated from the cycle of birth and death, and can now participate forever in the eternal bliss of divine creation within the Ascended Realms.